SummerJam 2024 ADD

 7:09pm, GREEN STAGE

 "You are a beautiful crowd, and this is a beautiful country!
 Where are my sunshine girls?"
-The audience at the Green Stage is having fun with J Boog, and a late sun is illuminating the scenery of waving hands, floating soap bubbles and smiling faces with its golden light.
-The artist from Bermuda started his set with an AI-translated speech in German (chapeau!), and is now in the middle of his extensive, lovers-rock-dominated catalogue.
-He's obviously using his stay here to expand it even further, as Silly Walks Discotheque posted some pictures of studio recordings with him in DJ Densen's studio, so good things are on the way for sure!
+The audience at the Green Stage is having fun with J Boog and his band (Ronny and Carl on guitar, Roots on bass, J Vibe and JayKeyz on keys, B Will on drums and Johnny Suite on backing vocals), and a late sun is illuminating the scenery of waving hands, floating soap bubbles and smiling faces with its golden light.
+The artist from Bermuda started his set with an AI-translated speech in German (chapeau!), and is now in the middle of his extensive, lovers-rock-dominated catalogue, a highlight of which is Do It Again, of course, and everyone is singing and jumping along to this one.
+He's obviously using his stay here to expand said catalogue even further, as Silly Walks Discotheque posted some pictures of studio recordings with him in DJ Densen's studio, so good things are on the way for sure!

 7:18pm, RIDDIM TENT